Legal updates

 What steps should you take?

-Failure to act could result in significant regulatory intervention, product relabelling, campaign withdrawal, compulsory corrections, or (under the CMA regime) substantial penalties and reputational fallout.
+Failure to act could result in significant regulatory intervention, product relabelling, campaign withdrawal, compulsory corrections, substantial penalties and reputational fallout.

 For more insights on this topic, see the Competition section above.